quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 Example
-  Here is an exmaple of how to clone a project called ``Memo Application`` from Monaca Cloud into "CloneMemoProject" folder on your local PC.
+  Here is an example of how to clone a project called ``Memo Application`` from Monaca Cloud into "CloneMemoProject" folder on your local PC.

   .. figure:: images/cli_commands/clone.png
       :width: 600px